 Arlington Music Hall

-“Fred” is the name of the ghost-in-residence owner Jean Collins has come to know at Arlington Music Hall, Arlington’s 65-year old Downtown music venue.
-Not only did she catch the sounds of an invisible being moving onstage with her own ears, but she and countless other AMH employees are dead serious when they tell you lights have come back on after being completely shut off.
-Howard Ball of AMH’s next-door neighbors Babe’s Chicken Dinner House has had some strange occurrences, including Fred himself walking up to him and asking for a look around the restaurant, stating that “he used to live here,” only to then disappear.
+“Fred” is the name of the ghost-in-residence owner Jean Collins has come to know at Arlington Music Hall, Arlington’s 65-year-old Downtown music venue.
+Not only did she catch the sounds of an invisible being moving onstage with her own ears, but she and countless other AMH employees are deadly serious when they tell you lights have come back on after being completely shut off.
+Howard Ball of AMH’s next-door neighbor Babe’s Chicken Dinner House has had some strange occurrences, including Fred himself walking up to him and asking for a look around the restaurant, stating that “he used to live here,” only to then disappear.
 Ahh!

 Even the Dallas-Area Paranormal Society caught clear EVPs (electronic voice phenomenon) and the conclusion that there may be more than one spirit that roams the hall, as a female voice was also recorded with the team.
 “Fred is a good ghost, and he’s here,” says Jean.
 Watch the video and judge for yourself...